How to Break Up A Cat Fight

 Once you have identified the aggressor, it’s time to look into the causes of the fight.
 Cats can become aggressive for a lot of reasons (learn more about those reasons here), but we can usually recognize it as a territorial dispute or play aggression that got out of hand.

 For the record:

 - Two intact males are going to be more prone to fighting than cats who have been neutered.
 It’s important to get your cats spayed and neutered.

-The next goal is to find ways that you can help cats live together.
+The next goal is to find ways that you can help cats live peacefully together.

-This may be adding alternate “safety routes” (such as bridges or tunnels) throughout the home, which may include climbing areas, cat enclosures, or any other way you can give cats some extra space.
+This will require the addition of “safety routes” (such as cat bridges or tunnels) throughout the home.
+You should also make sure you have plenty of climbing areas, cat enclosures, or any other way you can give cats some extra room.

-Your cat relies on you to be safe in their home.
+Your cat relies on you to feel safe in their home.
 Don’t let them down!